nelsonRoberts1968/team-profile-generator/README.md

 ## Project Description

-Creating an HTML profile using input from the command line for the development team.
+Creating an HTML profile using input from the command line for the development team.Please see screen hsots below for more details.

 ## Installation instructions